Skip to content

 Physical therapy is a powerful component of any non-surgical approach to knee pain.
 Think of it as the essential groundwork that helps your body get the most out of regenerative treatments.
 A skilled physical therapist can design a program that not only addresses your immediate pain but also corrects underlying issues, setting you up for long-term success.
 This personalized plan works alongside therapies like stem cell treatment to create a comprehensive healing environment for your knee joint.
 The focus is on building a stronger, more resilient foundation so you can move with more confidence and less pain.

-Focus on Strength and Flexibility
+Exercises to Build Strength and Flexibility

 One of the main goals of physical therapy is to strengthen the muscles surrounding your knee, like your quadriceps, hamstrings, and glutes.
 When these muscles are strong, they act as shock absorbers, taking a significant amount of pressure off the joint itself.
 A therapist will guide you through specific exercises to build this support system and improve your balance.
 They also work on flexibility, loosening tight muscles and connective tissues that can pull your knee out of alignment and cause pain.
 This combination of guided exercises and a home care plan teaches you how to move correctly to support your joint regeneration and prevent future injury.